Mi Vida Loca (album)

-Mi Vida Loca is the eighth major label studio album released by regional Mexican singer Jenni Rivera in 2007 by Fonovisa Records.
+Mi Vida Loca (My Crazy Life) is the eighth major label studio album released by regional Mexican singer Jenni Rivera in 2007 by Fonovisa Records.
 There is a spoken intro before each song, as well as a final message at the end of the album.
 Mi Vida Loca earned Rivera the award Regional Mexican Album Of The Year at the 2008 Latin Billboard Music Awards.